 New Cruise Terminal Plan

-Further planning applications could potentially include supplemental projects with a new 200 room hotel and 1,700+ multi-storey car park to enhance the city’s capabilities in handling the next generation of turnaround cruises, which can carry up to 3,600 passengers.
+Planning permission has also been obtained for a new 4*, 200 room, hotel to support the new terminal and enhance the city’s capabilities in handling the next generation of turnaround cruises, which can carry up to 3,600 passengers.

 The new cruise terminal will be situated within the £5bn Liverpool Waters development scheme.